 - What if I don’t get any likes or I get fewer likes than my friends?

 - What if people make fun of my picture?

 This can be an unending cycle.
 Your daughter feels anxious about how she looks and how she’s liked, which keeps her posting selfies to get external validation.
 Trying to get validation through social media will always be shaky ground.

 The truth is that selfies make girls more self-conscious about how others view them.
 This increased self-awareness tends to lower self-esteem and if there is a lack of positive feedback, a teenage girl’s self-esteem takes a nosedive.

 - Make your home a safe haven where your daughter can experience unconditional love and belonging.
 Be a consistent encourager.

 - Help foster situations where your daughter strengthens her connections with friends in person.
 You know that good old face-to-face contact.

-- Get your daughter involved with sports teams, dance groups, bands, theatres, clubs, and organizations where she can belong to a group of friends.
+- Get your daughter involved with sports teams, dance groups, bands, theatre, clubs, and organizations where she can belong to a group of friends.

 - Invest in her gifts and abilities.
 Help her master an interest or talent.
 Get her guitar lessons or voice lessons.

 - Have social media breaks throughout the day.